swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-evaluation/introduction.md

 Learn how to train a model locally and evaluate it using [:simple-dvc: DVC](../tools.md).

+## State of the MLOps process

+At the beginning of this part, the following issues remain:

+- [ ] Notebook can be run but is not adequate for production
+- [ ] Codebase and dataset are not versioned
+- [ ] Model steps rely on verbal communication and may be undocumented
+- [ ] Changes to model are not easily visualized

 ## Environment

 This guide has been written with :simple-apple: macOS and :simple-linux: Linux